bdwashbu/ScalaAsm/README.md

 [See more instructions](/x86/src/main/scala/com/scalaAsm/x86/Instructions/Standard "More instructions")

 Here we see PUSH definitions straight from the Intel x86 specification, and we see that the definitions look similiar.
 The "Op/En" field is very important here.
-As seen in the code above, Op/En along with the opcode gives us enough information to completely implement the instruction (at a high level)!
+As seen in the code above, Op/En along with only the opcode sometimes gives us enough information to completely define the instruction!

 ![Alt text](/example/push.png "PUSH examples")